sanguis/sanguis.github.io/_drafts/adding-continuous-communication-to-the-pipeline.md

+In my life one of the ways I view my job as a DevOps practitioner is to find areas of pain in the Value Stream and eliminate it.

-I was at work oneday and some of the Developers were complaing about sudden changes that would happen to the CICD pipeline.
-At the same time the operations PM was puttingtogahter the monthly newsletter but there isjust not room for all the little tests and changes that are comming up.
-Not gaiting critera, just options.
+I was at work one day and some of the Developers were sharing about the pain that comes with sudden changes that happen to the CICD pipeline.

+The same day the operations PM was putting together the monthly newsletter.
+I realized that there was  but there is not room for all the little tests and changes that are coming up.
+Not gating criteria.
+Just new options.

-I asked how we got the word out and I was informed they have a lunch and learn to inform people of major changes.
-Then they proceed to make pull requests to the app developers on each apps jenkins files.
-This is an operations team of 8 people serving a pipleing for almost 150 apps.
+A little research and I learned the current process for socializing changes.
+It involves hosting lunch and learn 's or other meetings to inform people of major changes.
+Then the systems team proceeds to make pull requests to all the app developers on each apps Jenkins files'.
+This is an operations team of around eight people serving a pipeline for almost 150 apps.
 How many man hours does this take?
-How much money us spent on just saying sayng hey you can use Retire.js now?
+How much does it cost to say “Hey you can use Retire.js now”?

-Pulling devs in for a meeting is expensive, adding to a developers inbox with a sindication is going to get light reading at best.
-And all that time for PR's. oi
+Pulling developers in for a meeting is expensive.
+Adding to an inbox with a one more syndication is going to get light reading at best.
+And all that time spent making PR's.
+Oi.

-This is one of the problems that as a DevOps archetect I needed to help solve.
-The solution came to me in a cup of yogart.
+This is one of the problems that as a DevOps architect I needed to help solve.
+The solution came to me in a cup of yogurt.

-I was opening the first cup out of a new case of yogart I had purchased from the local warehose store.
-In the bottom of the lid was written a message about upcomming changes in in the companies logo and packagaging.
-I must have seen 50 cups of yogart that looked like this.
-Every time, I was about to have a snack I would be passivly reminded that soon, I would have to find the new logo when i went to buy it.
+I was opening the first cup out of a new case of yogurt I had purchased from the local warehouse store.
+In the bottom of the lid was a message about upcoming changes in in the company’s logo and packaging.
+I must have seen this message  on 50 cups of yogurt that looked like this.
+Every time, I was about to have a snack it would remind me that soon, I would have to find the new logo when I went to buy it.

-I dont subscribe to this yogart's newsletter.
+I don’t subscribe to this yogurt’s newsletter.
 I have never been to their website.
-I don;t have a TV so if they had placed advertisments about the change I dont't know.
-As an esablished brand I can just add their product to my cart and move on with out even looking.
-Than the day came.
+I don’t have a TV so if they had placed advertisements about the change I don’t know.
+As an established brand I can add their product to my cart and move on without even looking.
+Finally, the day came.
 I was shopping my brand was gone, there was some new brand in its place.
-But when I looked a second time the 50 lids of yogart came to me.
+When I looked a second time the 50 lids of yogurt came to me.
 This was my brand.
-I was getting my yogart!
+I was getting my yogurt!
+The new design was pretty.

-This inspred me to make a change to the feed back that the CICD pipeline gives to its users.
-When one runs a Jenkins job it pings a simple messegeing service and outputs upcomming changes to the users. its mixed in with unit tests and securoty scans.
+This inspired me to make a change to the feedback that the CI/CD pipeline gives to its users.
+When one interacts with it we can tell them how it will change soon.

+Now when a Jenkins job runs, it pings a simple messaging service.
+This service adds news about upcoming changes to the pipeline.
+It feed back the the user along with with unit tests and security scans.
+Over and over they see this.

-The CICD customer does not have to do anything more.
-We as a system provider are providing  _Continuos Communication_ insode of out Continuos Dilvery feedback.
+The CICD customer does not have to do anything more to learn about what is on the horizon.
+As a system provider are providing _Continuous Communication_, inside of the Continuous Delivery.

-Now when a developer fails a test becuase of some new gaiting crieria it will not be a shock.
-They will ahve been seeing that upcomming change every day for a month before it happens.
+Now when a developer fails a test because of some new gating criteria it will not be a shock.
+They will have been seeing that upcoming change everyday for a month before it happens.

-* I dont have to reley of an email that gets lost in an inbox.
+* I don’t have to rely of an email that gets lost in an inbox.
-* I dont have to call an expensive meeting to propagate infomration through team leaders or representive members.
+* I don’t have to call an expensive meeting to propagate information, through team leaders or representative members.
-* I have provided a path to self service as developers become mroe addpet to maintainerin thier own pipline process.
+* I have provided a path to self-service as developers become more adept at maintaining their own pipeline processes.

-More technical details comming soon.
+More technical details coming soon.